kmcgillivray/kmcgillivray.github.io/_posts/2018-01-19-introduction-to-the-frontend-and-backend.md

 layout: post
 title: "Introduction to the \"Frontend\" and \"Backend\""
 category: development
-description: "From server to browser—understand the basics of the full stack to create a clear learning path"
+description: "From server to browser—understand the basics of the full stack to create a clear learning path."
 ---

 _So, you want to make a website?_